dwiegreffe/mdsrv-web/faq.md

 4. If the structures are correctly aligned, they will be overlaid according to the alignment.
 5. If the matching is not correct, it is indicated which sequences of the alignment were not matched correctly in the Log at the bottom.

+A guide with screenshots can be found at [Alignment View](alignment.html)

-	How can I import an alignment?
+#### How can I import an alignment?

 Import the Clustal file (.als, .aln, or .clw) using the Open Files drop-down menu in the Home panel on the left-hand side.

+A guide with screenshots can be found at [Alignment View](alignment.html)

-	How can I plot distances/angles/dihedrals of selected atoms throughout my trajectories?
+#### How can I plot distances/angles/dihedrals of selected atoms throughout my trajectories?

 1. Import your trajectory.
 2. Open the Structure Tools panel on the right side.